 Regardless of which one of the reasons we outlined in this article motivates you to use a VPN service, we’ve got your back.
 CactusVPN offers high-end AES encryption that fully secures your data and traffic, unlimited bandwidth, and high-speed servers.

-Out of our 20+ servers, 8 of them offer P2P support, and our service features a Killswitch as well to ensure you’re always protected – even when your connection goes down.
-Also, we offer user-friendly apps that work across multiple devices and are easy to install, and a Smart DNS that unblocks over 280 websites (including Netflix US).
+Out of our 28+ servers, 9 of them offer P2P support, and our service features a Killswitch as well to ensure you’re always protected – even when your connection goes down.
+Also, we offer user-friendly apps that work across multiple devices and are easy to install, and a Smart DNS that unblocks over 300 geo-restricted websites.

 No problem – we actually offer a free 24-hour trial period for our VPN service (no credit card required), so that you have plenty of time to see if it actually meets all your needs.
 Plus, once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee.